sycao5/runManager-multipleRuns/README.md

 ## RunManager Database Schema

-1. `execmeta`(Seq, ExecutionId, MetadataId, DatapackageId, User, Subject, HostId, StartTime, OperatingSystem, Runtime, SoftwareApplication, ModuleDependencies, EndTime, ErrorMessage, PublishTime, PublishNodeId, PublishId, Console)

-2. `filemeta`(FileId, ExecutionId, FilePath, Sha256, Size, User, ModifyTime, CreateTime, Access, Format, ArchivedFilePath)

-3. `tag`(Seq, ExecutionId, Tag)

 In the simulated SQLite database used in RunManager, there are three scripts: script_1, script_2, and script_3.
 There are three runs for script_1 and script_1_run_1 and script_1_run_2 are same run created by script_1 using the same set of parameter values.
 There are two runs for script_2 which use different parameter values to create these two runs for script_2. script_3 uses the outputs from two runs of script_2.
+The database schema is defined in R version RunManager DB.
 All these retrospective provenance are represented using logic facts in Prolog.

+1. `execmeta`(Seq, ExecutionId, MetadataId, DatapackageId, User, Subject, HostId, StartTime, OperatingSystem, Runtime, SoftwareApplication, ModuleDependencies, EndTime, ErrorMessage, PublishTime, PublishNodeId, PublishId, Console)

+2. `filemeta`(FileId, ExecutionId, FilePath, Sha256, Size, User, ModifyTime, CreateTime, Access, Format, ArchivedFilePath)

+3. `tag`(Seq, ExecutionId, Tag)

 ## Layouts of Repository